 2. Your Business Needs a Blog

 Blogs have made a big comeback and companies are focusing on it as a marketing strategy, more than ever.
 Blogs are a very good way to attract and engage readers with your Content.
-There are around 400 million visitors who read over 23 billions of blog post monthly, according to WordPress.
+There are around 400 million visitors who read over 23 billion blog post monthly, according to WordPress.

 Published blogs offer quality backlinks and are a trusted online resource for marketing your business website.
 If you’re serious about digital marketing for small business, then blogs should be an indispensable part of your Content Management System (CMS).